Research reveals that elephants are evolving to not grow tusks after years of being h.un.ted and killed by poachers.

 Ivories are used to dig up water or get tree barks for food, so mammals can travel farther in search of survival.

-But the researchers say changes in elephants’ way of life could have bigger impacts on the ecosystems around them.
+But the researchers say changes in elephants’ way of life could impact the ecosystems around them.

 Ryan Long, a behavioral ecologist at the University of Idaho, told National Geographic: ‘Any or all of these changes in behavior could result in changes to the worldwide distribution of elephants across the landscape, and those are broad-scale changes that are most likely to have consequences for the rest of the ecosystem.’